Fisheries and Oceans Canada

-The federal government is constitutionally mandated for conservation and protection of fisheries resources in all Canadian fisheries waters.
+The federal government is constitutionally mandated for the conservation and protection of fisheries resources in all Canadian fisheries waters.
 However, the department is largely focused on the conservation and allotment of harvests of salt water fisheries on the Atlantic, Pacific and Arctic coasts of Canada.
-The department works toward conservation and protection of inland freshwater fisheries, such as on the Great Lakes and Lake Winnipeg through cooperative agreements with various provinces.
-Provincial governments have enacted provincial fisheries legislation, for the licensing of their fisheries.
+The department works toward the conservation and protection of inland freshwater fisheries, such as on the Great Lakes and Lake Winnipeg, through cooperative agreements with various provinces.
+Provincial governments have enacted provincial fisheries legislation for the licensing of their fisheries.
 With the exception of Saskatchewan, conservation rules for freshwater fisheries are enacted under the Fisheries Act; six provinces administer these regulations in their own fisheries.

 To address the need for conservation, the department has an extensive science branch, with research institutes across the country.
-Typically the science branch provides evidence for the need of conservation of various species, which are then regulated by the department.
+Typically the science branch provides evidence of the need for conservation of various species, which are then regulated by the department.
 DFO also maintains a large enforcement branch with peace officers (known as fishery officers) used to combat poaching and foreign overfishing within Canada's Exclusive Economic Zone.

-DFO is responsible for several organizations, including the Canadian Coast Guard, the Freshwater Fish Marketing Corporation and the Canadian Hydrographic Service.
+DFO is responsible for several organizations, including the Freshwater Fish Marketing Corporation and the Canadian Hydrographic Service.